google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 We have identified we need:

-*  an area that describes at a high-level our product "Smiles",
+*  An area that describes at a high-level our product "Smiles"
-*  a form to collect information from users who are interested in our product
+*  A form to collect information from users who are interested in our product
-*  an in depth description and video,
+*  An in depth description and video
-*  images of the product in action,
+*  Images of the product in action
-*  a data table with information to back the claims up.
+*  A data table with information to back the claims up

 Now that there is content, it is not too hard to create the structure of the page.
 Based on the content we know we need a heading area, 3 sections of information and a footer.

-We have also come up with a rough Information Architecture and layout for both the narrow and wide viewports.
+We have also come up with a rough information architecture and layout for both the narrow and wide viewports.

 [TODO: Show a rough sketch of the IA for narrow viewport]